-This course provides candidates with an opportunity to integrate their learning garnered on the core courses of the MBA qualification.
-It serves as a capstone activity by synthesising the interdependent discipline of business as taught on the MBA.
-It comprises a business simulation challenge to which the candidates must apply their knowledge in a holistic way to resolve the issues presented.
-The outcome provides the basis for feedback and discussion on the decisions made by the candidate teams and this discussion is linked back to the content of the core courses on the MBA.
+This course provides candidates with an opportunity to integrate their learning garnered on the various core disciplinary courses of the MBA qualification.
+It serves as a capstone activity by synthesising the interdependent discipline of business as taught in the MBA.
+It comprises a business simulation challenge to which the candidates must holistically apply their knowledge to resolve the issues presented.